OOPMan/XBOFS.win/docs/device_contributor_guide.md

 ## Preparation
 Before you can start capturing data for your device it is necessary to ensure it is not configured to use the XBO Controller beta drivers from 2014.
-If these drivers are active for your device then Device Montioring Studio will be unable to see the controller.
+If these drivers are active for your device then Device Monitoring Studio will be unable to see the controller.

 ##### In order to determine whether you are using the beta drivers
 01. Press *Win* + *R* to open the *Run* dialog